 Start small, with a plant or two, or go all out and design an entire garden.

-With wheelchair accessible raised garden beds, you can once again feel the wonder and delight of your very own garden!
+With the best wheelchair accessible raised garden beds, you can once again feel the wonder and delight of your very own garden!

 About the Author: